hucker/frist/README.md

 dates_last_year = [date for date in dates if Cal(date).is_last_year]
 ```

+## Caveats

+- **Fixed-length business days:** Calculations assume standard day lengths; DST transitions
+  are ignored.
+Fractional-day values always use these standard lengths.

+- **No timezone support:** All datetimes are treated as naive; timezones are not considered.

+- **Fiscal-year and fiscal-quarter logic:** You can set the fiscal year to start on any
+  month.
+Each fiscal year has four quarters, each 3 months long, with Q1 starting on the
+  first day of the chosen month.

+- **Precomputed Holidays** The business holiday set is a precomputed list of holidays provided by the business.
+It is assumed this list will take care of ALL "movable" holiday calculations and provide a list of days (that should land on working days) that are considered days off.
+THere is NO calculation involved.
+If New Years on a Sunday and you are closed Monday then you need to add the 2nd as a holiday.
+These calendars are usually provided by HR or accounting.

 ## Age

 The `Age` object answers "How old is X?" for two datetimes (start and end).
 It exposes common elapsed-time metrics as properties so you can write intent‑revealing one‑liners.